Volunteer with Junior Achievement

 Inspire a Future Generation

-For a time investment of only an hour each day in one week, you may be the difference between a young person in your community just making ends meet or getting a more fulfilling career and life.
+For a time investment of only an hour each day in a given week, you may be the difference between a young person in your community just making ends meet or achieving a more fulfilling career and life.

-JA gives you an opportunity through your employer's volunteer program (or on your own) to impact young people in your community in a positive way with simple to implement programs on financial literacy, work readiness, and entrepreneurship.
-This will empower young people to own their economic success.
+JA gives you an opportunity through your employer's volunteer program (or on your own) to impact young people in your community in a positive way with simple-to-implement programs on financial literacy, work readiness, and entrepreneurship.

 How it Works

-JA partners with organizations that provide monetary support to help deliver JA programs and to develop other partnership efforts.
-These organizations also provide their employee base to be volunteers in the classroom to deliver JA programming.
+JA partners with organizations that provide support to help deliver JA programs and to develop other partnership efforts.
+These organizations also provide the opportunity for their staff to be volunteers in the classroom.

 — OR —

-Individuals in our community can reach out directly to us to set-up a time to volunteer in the classroom.
+Individuals in our community can reach out to us directly to set up a time to volunteer in the classroom.

 Choose Your Schedule

-Whichever way you get to JA, your JA Program Manager will coordinate schedules with you and a classroom teacher.
-They will also provide you with a short but effective training session and will make sure you are completely ready for your amazing experience!
+Your JA Program Manager will coordinate schedules with you and a classroom teacher.
+They will also provide you with a short but effective training session and will make sure you are completely ready for your amazing mentoring experience!